 When consolidating debt, analyze various options available based on your financial situation.
 Look at each method’s advantages and how it aligns with your spending habits and budget.

-Consider your ability to repay the consolidated loan by comparing interest rates and fees.
+Compare interest rates and fees to assess your ability to repay the consolidated loan.
 Calculate the weighted average of your current debts to see if consolidation can lower overall costs.

 Factors to Consider